Leafwing-Studios/fop-rules/docs/rules/combat/tactical-mechanics.md

 # Tactical Mechanics

+## Boons
+**Boons** are benefits that you grant other creatures (typically your allies) that make them more effective in combat.
+The distinction mostly matters for effects which improve your boons, such as the supportive or encouraging talents.
+If a power has both positive and negative effects, it still counts as a boon.

+Effects which qualify as a boon include but are not limited to:
+* granting absorption
+* granting resistance or immunity to damage
+* granting advantage on attacks
+* causing attacks made against them to have disadvantage
+* removing conditions or afflictions, such as with the Treat minor action
+* granting additional movement
+* turning them invisible
+* granting them the benefit of an action

+Effects which do not, on their own, qualify as a boon include:
+* applying forced movement or shifting creatures, even if the target is an ally

 ## Concentration
 Many classes (Devout, Shamans, Soulbinders and Weavers) use **concentration** as a mechanic in order to maintain control over ongoing effects.
 Whenever you lose life while you are concentrating on an effect, you must pass a difficulty 15 Endurance **concentration check** to maintain your concentration or the effect ends.
 If you lost life due to physical damage, you must make a Prowess (Endurance) skill check.
 If it was elemental damage make a Focus (Endurance) skill check instead.